MicrosoftDocs/visualstudio-docs/docs/ide/how-to-specify-build-events-csharp.md

 5. In the **Post-build event command line** box, specify the syntax of the build event.

    > [!NOTE]
    > Add a `call` statement before all post-build commands that run *.bat* files.
 For example, `call MyFile.bat` or `call MyFile.bat call MyFile2.bat`.
-Paths can be absolute, or relative to the project folder.
+Paths can be absolute, or relative to the output folder.

 6. In the **Run the post-build event** box, specify under what conditions to run the post-build event.